-1. Observations of children
+1. Observations of children:

-Information on children's interests, strength's, development and learning is collected over the time the children are enrolled.
-Information is collected in many different forms which may include:- jottings, individual/small group observations, OWNA posts, pedagogical documentation, learning stories, samples of work, photography/videography, daily reflections, records of discussions with family e.g. emails and information from families.
-Educators use a planning cycle focusing on each child to assist with this.
+Educators are responsible for all children in their group.
+The observations include jottings, individual/small group observations, Pedagogical Documentation, learning stories, samples of work, photos, Daily Reflections, records of discussions with family e.g. emails and information from families.
+(Use Focus Child Cycle to assist with this)

-2. Planning
+2. Planning: